Home

 2014

-A new office location for Resthaven Western Community Services was purchased at 96 Woodville Road, Woodville in 2013.
-Staff and services transferred from the leased site on Torrens Road, Kilkenny, to the new location in August 2014.
+In early 2014, a new office for Resthaven Western Community Services was purchased at 96 Woodville Road, Woodville.
+As the building underwent refurbishment for a number of months, staff and services did not transfer from the Kilkenny office to the new location until 25 August 2014.

 2015